LomanV/project_AP/README.md

-# Deep Learning project on mixup training.
+# Deep Learning project on mixup training (Team C-3).

 The primary (and the only source of the code) is mixup-2.ipynb jupyter notebook in the repo.